eENVplus/deegree-workspace-eenvplus/README.md

 ### Feature Stores

-Feature stores are those resources that provide access to stored features, mapping from .
+Feature stores are those resources that provide access to stored features.
+In particular, SQL feature store allows to configure highly flexible mappings between feature types and database tables.
 The two most common use cases for feature stores are:

 - Accessing via Web Feature Service (WFS)
 - Providing of data for Feature layers (WMS)

-The *eENVplus workspace* come configured with a SQL feature store for each INSPIRE Data Themes.
+The *eENVplus workspace* comes <u>pre-configured</u> with a SQL feature store for each INSPIRE Data Themes.

 ### Ingest sample data